kaptinlin/queue/readme.md

 # Golang Queue Processing Library

-This library presents an efficient and flexible solution for queue processing in Go.
-Designed to schedule and execute background tasks across various scenarios, it leverages the [Asynq](https://github.com/hibiken/asynq) library and supports Redis as a backend store.
-It features custom error handling and task processing logic to suit different needs.
+This library offers a robust and flexible solution for managing and processing queued jobs in Go applications.
+Built on top of the [Asynq](https://github.com/hibiken/asynq) framework and using Redis for storage, it provides advanced features like custom error handling, retries, priority queues, rate limiting, and job retention.
+Whether you're building a simple task runner or a complex distributed system, this library is designed to meet your needs with efficiency and ease.

 ## Getting Started

 ### Installation

-To get started, ensure your Go environment is set up (version 1.21.4 or higher), and install the library using:
+Ensure your Go environment is ready (requires Go version 1.21.4 or higher), then install the library:

 ```bash
 go get -u github.com/kaptinlin/queue